5. Teaching Prepositions of Place : The Dead Fish Mystery

 So, how can we say that?
 There’s a gorgeous flower in the top right corner.

-7) The teacher draws an armchair over to the other side of the room.
+7) The teacher draws an armchair over on the other side of the room.

 This is my armchair.
-I sit in it when I get home, and it feels SO good.
+As soon as I get home, I sit in it, and it feels SO good.

 So?